forumicon/forumicons/design/README.md

 Each `iconType` will have a size requirment For Exp: `icon: 24px`.
 We have several different category types for the icons we support.
 Each of which can be seen in section 2.1.
 Because each of these has a different use they each have unique requirments specifc just for them.
 For more intricate and advanced icons 24px may be too small.
 Check the Readme in each **designs/designs/iocnType** folder for specific guidlines for that type.

-To ensure proper icon placment it is a standard convention to include an empty fill, transparent background block the full size of the template.
-This should be removed from the final exported svg icon code prior to submitting for final review.

-All of the templates include this layer by default for you and we have tests that will automatically check for it in the final svg pull request.
-The acception here is the template for sets.
-By default it only contains 9 icons in a grid.
-Make sure to duplicate the entire folder when adding a new icon to ensure that this transparent layer is present.
+To ensure proper icon placment each tool has specific workflows that will need to be followed.
+These ensure that all the icons are centered in the provided space.
+In other words if your icon is 20x18 px and the tempalte is 24x24 px then the icon shoudl be centered to the canvas and rendered out at 24x24 px.
+This ensures the icons is centered when rendered in the browser which is the desired normal implimentation of an icon.
+All of the templates by default are constructed with this in mind and there are detailed instructions provided for each to ensure you are creting them properly.
+Tests are automatically checking for this in the final svg pull request.
+At times however, for a set of icons, it may be easier for all of them to be created in the same tmeplate.
+Make sure to duplicate things correctly by following the provided instructions for your template/application when adding a new icon to ensure that it is properly created to the canvas and exports properly at the canvas dimensions and not the design dimensions.

-> NOTE: you can tell that its not present if the svg width and height do not match the required size.
+> NOTE: you can tell that its not if the svg width and height do not match the required dimensions.
 For Exp: `width="24px" height="24px"` for a standard icon.

-For example if you are designing to a 24px size it will ensure your icon is at the center of block with `24x24` pixel dimensions in the browser.

 #### 2.i Icon Types
 | Icon Type  | Prefix | Exp |